50 Interesting & Fun Facts About Indiana State to Know

 Indiana's Wabash River is home to the oldest animal species in North America

 The Wabash River spans over 500 miles throughout the state of Indiana.
-It is full of biodiversity with 150 species of freshwater fish, including the paddlefish, the oldest surviving animal species in North America.
+It is full of biodiversity with 150 species of freshwater fish, including the paddlefish, North America's oldest animal species.
 The paddlefish species has been around for over 300 million years and is often referred to as a "primitive fish."

 Indiana is home to Santa Claus